Early Childhood Education

 Moraine Park Technical College does not guarantee

-- Placement to practicum sites;
+1. Placement to field experience sites;

 More information regarding barred offenses that may impact a person’s ability to work at a child care center can be found here: http://dcf.wisconsin.gov/files/publications/pdf/5206.pdf